anup-cloudguru/foundational-linux-training-projects/README.md

 - Gain a comprehensive understanding of Linux as an operating system.
 - Practice essential commands and configurations in a controlled environment.
 - Build a solid hands-on foundation for advancing in cloud engineering and other IT-related fields.

+---

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.